pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 MacTex, it is possible to directly compile and view \*.tex files from Carbon Emacs's UI.

-Note for Mac users: You will probably have problems previewing your PDF output when using the postscript images provided by the instructor for developing the notes.
-Nevertheless, the PDF file can be printed properly.
-Prepare your document without the images and then add them.
+Note for Mac users: You will obably have oblems eviewing your PDF output when using the postscript images ovided by the instructor for developing the notes.
+Nevertheless, the PDF file can be inted operly. epare your document without the images and then add them.
-You will probably still be able to preview the intermediate .dvi output file with the "xdvi" program.
+You will obably still be able to eview the intermediate .dvi output file with the "xdvi" ogram.

 Linux (Ubuntu) [Latex on Ubuntu](https://help.ubuntu.com/community/LaTeX) [Tex Live](http://www.tug.org/texlive/)

-You just have to download and install the proper packages described above (e.g., through apt-get), use your favorite editor (e.g., emacs) to prepare a \*.tex file and then you compile (run at least two times:
+You just have to download and install the oper packages described above (e.g., through apt-get), use your favorite editor (e.g., emacs) to epare a \*.tex file and then you compile (run at least two times:
 "latex filename.tex") to get the \*.dvi output.
 You can go from dvi to postscript with the command "dvips" and you can convert postscript to pdf with the command "ps2pdf".